NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 ### getGasFireAbsorptionHeatPumpInput() ###

-A function to process the input fields for the eatPump:AirToWater:FuelFiredEquationFit:Heating object.
+A function to process the input fields for the HeatPump:AirToWater:FuelFired:Heating object.
 It will read input information for the system's connection, equipment sizing, and operation mode.

 ### SizeGasFiredAbsorptionHeatPump() ###